-- providing course information in alternative formats - making adjustments to ensure that general and emergency access routes to and from buildings are accessible to people with restricted mobility - ensuring that core facilities such as toilets, common rooms, libraries and catering facilities - are well lit, properly signposted and easily accessed by disabled students - reviewing and adjusting learning and assessment policies and practices to ensure that they do not discriminate against disabled students - ensuring that lecture notes and other learning resources are available in electronic format for use by, for example, visually impaired students and those with learning needs which require the use of assistive computer software - providing loop systems to assist students with hearing impairments - allowing students time away from studies to attend health-related appointments, such as counselling, physiotherapy or pain clinics. - facilitating time away from the course for treatment for more serious health conditions - providing extra time in written exams - ensuring that staff are well informed about their responsibilities to eliminate disability discrimination and to provide suitable adjustments and support. - Providing adjustable plinths
+- providing course information in alternative formats - making adjustments to ensure that general and emergency access routes to and from buildings are accessible to people with restricted mobility - ensuring that core facilities such as toilets, common rooms, libraries and catering facilities - are well lit, properly signposted and easily accessed by disabled students - reviewing and adjusting learning and assessment policies and practices to ensure that they do not discriminate against disabled students - ensuring that lecture notes and other learning resources are available in electronic format for use by, for example, visually impaired students and those with learning needs which require the use of assistive computer software - providing loop systems to assist students with hearing impairments - allowing students time away from studies to attend health-related appointments to support physical and psychological wellbeing. - facilitating time away from the course for treatment for more serious health conditions - providing extra time in written exams - ensuring that staff are well informed about their responsibilities to eliminate disability discrimination and to provide suitable adjustments and support.